Educational Conferences

 Morning Report

-Morning Report takes place 4 times per week at LPCH (Monday-Thursday) and 3x per week at Valley (Monday, Tuesday, Thursday).
-Morning report emphasizes clinical reasoning by working through an interesting clinical case.
+Morning Report takes place 4 times per week at LPCH and 3x per week at Valley.
+Morning report emphasizes clinical reasoning by working through interesting clinical cases.

 Noon Conference

-Noon Conference takes place 3 times per week at LPCH (Tuesday, Wednesday, and Friday) and Valley (Monday, Tuesday, and Thursday).
-Noon conference focuses on both general pediatrics and subspecialty topics as a way of augmenting what is learned during the rotations.
+Noon Conference takes place 3 times per week at LPCH and Valley.
+Noon conference focuses on both general pediatrics and subspecialty topics using the American Board of Pediatrics Content Specifications and in conjunction with clinical learning.

-This summer-long series is specifically designed for interns.
-It takes places on Friday mornings (8-9am), and all interns are protected to attend.
-In this series, we emphasize critical thinking, team-building, and other skills needed for succeeding as physicians.
+This summer-long series is specifically designed for first year residents.
+It takes places weekly, and all first year residents are protected to attend.
+In this series, we emphasize critical thinking, skill development and systems based practices needed for succeeding as physicians.

 Grand Rounds

-Held every Friday September-June, Grand Rounds is a great way to learn cutting edge pediatric clinical research, basic science research, child advocacy, quality improvement, medical education, and global health.
+Held every week from September-June, Grand Rounds is a great way to learn cutting edge pediatric clinical research, basic science research, child advocacy, quality improvement, medical education, and global health.

 Simulation